 - 31 Aug 2016

-By agreement with the SFRS, the Inspectorate maintains a small bank of people who have registered an interest in short term secondment.
-The secondments are normally for a four to six month period which is aligned to the Inspectorate’s planned workload.
-It is not our intention to second the same people or person on a number of occasions, however, this policy does not preclude that from happening as long as any individual’s cumulative total secondment period does not exceed 24 months.
+Secondments are normally for a period of 12 to 18 months which is aligned to the Inspectorate’s planned workload with a maximum of two SFRS staff at any one time.
+It is not our intention to second the same people or person on a number of occasions, however, this policy does not preclude that from happening as long as any individual’s secondment period does not exceed 24 months and there has been a 12 month break in between.

-Secondment opportunities are open to fire and rescue service staff regardless of conditions of service.
-Staff at Group and Area Manager level or equivalent are eligible to apply.
-Before applying, applicants will have to have their Chief Officer’s agreement that they could be released.
+Secondment opportunities are advertised through the Scottish Fire and Rescue Service.
+Currently only uniformed staff at Group and Area Commander level are eligible to apply.
+Before applying, applicants should seek their line manager’s agreement that they could be released.

 Staff are normally seconded on their existing terms and conditions.
 Aligning a salary level to its Civil Service equivalent may allow an additional responsibility payment to be made as an incentive for the secondment.
 However, this will be dependent on specific circumstances and cannot be guaranteed.